THE NEW FIRST NATIONAL BANK TOWER

 Citizens Bank building new 12-story design, May 11, 1926

-Construction to add two stories to the building was started in April 1925 and completed by Dec.
+Construction was completed by Dec.
 1925.

 THE WOLF BROTHERS STORY